 A. There is a lot of information about vaccines in the news right now, and some of it is not based in science.
-We encourage you to read the articles included in our Resources section at the end of this brochure from the Centers for Disease Control (CDC) and Food and Drug Administration (FDA) and other trusted institutions.
+We encourage you to read the articles included in our Resources section at the end of this page from the Centers for Disease Control (CDC) and Food and Drug Administration (FDA) and other trusted institutions.

 What to Expect from the COVID-19 Vaccine

 Q. Are there any side effects from the COVID-19 vaccine?